 - Latin American contemporary and folk music traditions

-In the undergraduate programmes, composition can be at the heart of the curriculum if you are interested in creative music making.
+In our undergraduate programmes, composition can be at the heart of the curriculum if you are interested in creative music making.

 Composition is available as a subject at all stages of your programme, regardless of which programme you choose.